cloudfoundry-community/ci_infrastructure_cf/README.md

 Provisions a jenkins machine on the cloud with a set of pre configured jobs that deploy Microbosh, Bosh and Cloudfoundry on demand.

+## Motivation

+As bosh operators we were facing repetitive processes to deploy a full infrastructure in different environments and regions manually.
+We also were setting the same attributes in different releases realising that our bosh deployment manifests share configurations between them.
+Another issue we were facing was the lack of standarize deployment procedures between different members of the team.

 ## Goals

 * Automation for Bosh deployments (Including Bosh and CloudFoundry out of the box).
 * Reuse configurations between deployments. (eg: net_ids, network_ranges, etc)
 * Keep full infrastructure configuration in a sigle place.
+(Provision via Vagrantfile)
 * Automated updates and maintenance for bosh deployments.

 ## Disclaimer